 - With experience, salaries can be in the region of £25,000 to £35,000.

 - Senior transport managers can earn in excess of £50,000.

-Typical benefits in the public sector include flexitime, pension schemes and health insurance.
+Benefits in the public sector can include flexitime, pension schemes and health insurance.
 In the private sector, benefits may include a company pension and free or reduced-cost travel with the company.

 Income figures are intended as a guide only.